Bill Charlap: Career

-He has worked with Gerry Mulligan, Benny Carter, Tony Bennett, Phil Woods, Scott Hamilton and others.
+Early in Charlap's career, he was a member of Gerry Mulligan's band, first recording with it in 1989.
+He has also worked with Benny Carter, Tony Bennett, Phil Woods, Scott Hamilton, Ron Carter, and others.
+In 1993, he released his first album under his own name, Along With Me.
 In the mid-1990s, he was the musical director of Midnight in the Garden of Good and Evil, A Celebration of Johnny Mercer, part of New York's JVC Jazz Festival.
 In 1995, he joined the Phil Woods Quintet.

+In 1997, Charlap first recorded with a trio that included the unrelated musicians Peter Washington (double bass) and Kenny Washington (drums).
+This trio continued to record and perform live through the 2020s.
+Charlap has been nominated for multiple instrumental Grammy Awards.
+Somewhere was nominated for Best Jazz Instrumental Album at the 47th Annual Grammy Awards.
+Live At The Village Vanguard was nominated in the same category at the 50th Annual Grammy Awards, and Uptown, Downtown at the 60th Annual Grammy Awards.

+In addition to the instrumental jazz recordings that he has released, Charlap has frequently recorded with singers.
+He recorded Love Is Here to Stay (2004) and Something to Remember (2012) with his mother, Sandy Stewart.
+In 2016, The Silver Lining: The Songs of Jerome Kern, an album featuring Charlap and Tony Bennett, won the award for Best Traditional Pop Vocal Album at the 58th Annual Grammy Awards.
+As a backing musician, he has recorded with Carol Sloane, Freddie Cole, Barbra Streisand, Diana Krall, and others.

-Charlap appears at least twice a year for engagements at jazz clubs, including the Village Vanguard, with his rhythm section, consisting of Peter Washington (double bass) and Kenny Washington (drums) (the two are not related to each other).
-Since 2001, he has recorded as a member of the New York Trio for the Japanese label Venus Records.
-The other members of the New York Trio are bassist Jay Leonhart and drummer Bill Stewart.
+Charlap appears at least twice a year for engagements at jazz clubs, including the Village Vanguard.
+Since 2001, he has recorded as a member of the studio group New York Trio for the Japanese label Venus Records with bassist Jay Leonhart and drummer Bill Stewart.

-Charlap succeeded Dick Hyman as Artistic Director of New York City's 92nd Street Y Jazz in July six-program series after Hyman's 20th year in 2004.
+Charlap succeeded Dick Hyman as artistic director of New York City's 92nd Street Y Jazz in July six-program series after Hyman's 20th year in 2004.
+He remained director through 2023.
 He and his wife, Canadian jazz pianist Renee Rosnes, released an album of piano duets Double Portrait on Blue Note Records/EMI.

 In 2008, Charlap became part of The Blue Note 7, a septet formed that year in honor of the 70th anniversary of Blue Note Records.
 The group recorded an album in 2008, Mosaic, which was released in 2009 on Blue Note/EMI, and toured the United States in promotion of the album from January to April 2009.
 The group plays the music of Blue Note Records from various artists, with arrangements by members of the band and his wife Renee Rosnes.

 In September 2015, Charlap became the Director of Jazz Studies at William Paterson University in Wayne, New Jersey.